bgmichelsen/Retro_Game_Jam-SNES-Bloons/README.md

 ## Building

+To build, first go to the makefile in the root directory of the project and edit the OS variable to be either WIN or an acronym or UNIX.

-To build, simply navigate to the root directory of the project in a command line and either:
+Then, simply navigate to the root directory of the project in a command line and either:

 ### 1) If on Windows